153rd Infantry Regiment (United States): Task Force 153rd and Little Rock Central High School integration

 The United States Supreme Court ruled 17 May 1954 that racial segregation in a public school is unconstitutional.
-That ruling would place the Arkansas National Guard in a unique position that offered a chance to demonstrate the professionalism of citizen-soldiers.

 After a series of legal proceedings the Federal District Court ordered the Little Rock School District to proceed with its integration plans when school opened 3 September 1957.
 Governor Orval Faubus ordered the Arkansas National Guard to Little Rock Central High School 2 September 1957 because he had evidence "that there is imminent danger of tumult, riot and breach of peace and the doing of violence to persons and property".
 The Governor initially ordered to state duty the State Headquarters Detachment, the Base Detachment at Adams Field and any other units the Adjutant General felt necessary to "accomplish the mission of maintaining or restoring law and order and to preserve the peace, health, safety and security of the citizens of Pulaski County, Arkansas."

 Major General Sherman T. Clinger, the Adjutant General of Arkansas, assembled a force of 289 soldiers under command of LTC Marion Johnson.
 On 4 September 1957 LTC Johnson told nine black students who were attempting to enter Central High School to return home.
 The National Guard presence gradually decreased to a 15-man day and night shift.
 The National Guard was replaced by the Little Rock City Police Friday, 20 September 1957.

 On Monday, 23 September 1957 eight black students entered Central High.
 When word spread that the students were inside a crowd of approximately 1,000 gathered outside the school.
 There was a concern that the police would not be able to handle the crowd, but tensions eased when the black students were removed from Central.
 A force of 150 Guardsmen had been assembled and placed on five-minute notice to assist the police at Central, but they were not called on.

 President Dwight D. Eisenhower federalized the entire Arkansas National Guard on 24 September, and unit members began assembling at home stations throughout the night.
 On the 24th elements of the 101st Airborne Division began arriving at Little Rock and took up positions around Central High.
 That same day the Adjutant General met with the commander of the Arkansas Military District and was ordered to assemble a force at Camp Robinson for duty at Central High.
 Those units were: